fluxninja/aperture/docs/content/self-hosting/agent.md

 ## Installation

-Installation process of Aperture Agents doesn't change when using self-hosted Controller, so follow the steps from [agent installation guide][install-agent].
+Installation process of Aperture Agent doesn't change when using the Self-Hosted Aperture Controller, so follow the steps from the [Aperture Agent installation guide][install-agent].

-The places when configuration with self-hosted Controller differs will be marked as such.
+Below are the configuration options that are specific to Self-Hosted Aperture Controller.

 ## Configuration

-When using self-hosted controller instead of FluxNinja Cloud Controller, you need to turn off the `enable_cloud_controller` flag and configure controller, etcd and Prometheus endpoints directly, for example:
+When using the Self-Hosted Aperture Controller instead of the FluxNinja Cloud Controller, you need to turn off the `enable_cloud_controller` flag and configure Controller, etcd and Prometheus endpoints directly, for example:

 ```mdx-code-block
 <Tabs>